pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 In the Domain Name System, responsibility for each subdomain within the domain name hierarchy can be delegated to different servers, which makes them authoritative for their portion of the namespace.

-The original DNS record that does this, called NS record, contains only hostname of a single nameserver and no other parameters.
+The original DNS record that does this, called an NS record, contains only the hostname of a single name server and no other parameters.
-The resolver needs to resolve these names into usable addresses and infer other required parameters, such as transport protocol and any other protocol features.
+The resolver needs to resolve these names into usable addresses and infer other required parameters, such as the transport protocol and any other protocol features.
-Moreover the NS record exists in two copies, at the delegation point, and in the child zone.
+Moreover, the NS record set exists in two places--one at the delegation point, and the other, possibly different, in the child zone.
-DNS Security Extension (DNSSEC) protect only one copy, in the child zone.
+The DNS Security Extensions (DNSSEC) protect only one copy, those in the child zone.

 These properties of NS records limit resolvers to unencrypted UDP and TCP port 53, and this initial contact cannot be protected with DNSSEC.
-Even if these two problems were somehow solved, NS record does not offer extensibility for any other parameters.
+Even if these two problems were somehow solved, the NS record does not offer extensibility for any other parameters.
-This limitation is a barrier for efficient introduction of new DNS technology.
+This limitation is a barrier for the efficient introduction of new DNS technology.

-The proposed DELEG and DELEGI record types remedy this problem by providing extensible parameters to indicate server capabilities and additional information, such as addresses that a resolver may use to reach the server.
+The proposed DELEG and DELEGI resource record (RR) types remedy this problem by providing extensible parameters to indicate server capabilities and additional information, such as other transport protocols that a resolver may use.

 The DELEG record creates a new delegation.
-It is authoritative in the parent side of delegation and thus signed.
+It is authoritative in the parent side of delegation and thus can be signed with DNSSEC.
-This makes it possible to validate all delegation parameters with DNSSEC, including all future extensions.
+This makes it possible to validate all delegation parameters, including those of future extensions.

-The DELEGI record is an auxiliary record which does not create delegation by itself but provides an optional layer of indirection.
+The DELEGI record is an auxiliary record which does not create a delegation by itself but provides an optional layer of indirection.
 It can be used to share the same delegation information across any number of zones.
 DELEGI is treated like regular authoritative record.

-DELEG record can be used instead of or along side a NS record to create a delegation.
+The DELEG record can be used instead of or alongside a NS record to create a delegation.
-Combination of DELEG+NS is fully compatible with old resolvers.
+The combination of DELEG+NS is fully compatible with old resolvers, facilitating the incremental rollout of this new method of delegation.

-Future documents can use the extensible mechanism for more advanced features like connecting to a name server with an encrypted transport.
+Future documents can use the extensibility mechanism for more advanced features like connecting to a name server with an encrypted transport.

 ## Terminology